NoobJsPerson/termux-discord-activity/README.md

 ```
 - wait about 10 seconds
 - taadaa! it should've worked by now if you did all the steps correctly.
+### Note
+Always use the `exit` command to close all your sessions if you want to exit from termux or itll break

 please make an issue if you faced a problem or want to give a suggestion